Youth Opportunities Program

 - natural disasters (preparedness, resilience and recovery).

-Projects may seek to address one of these issues or they may address other issues raised by young people which they consider important in their local communities.
+Youth Opportunities projects may seek to address one or more of these issues, or they may address other issues raised by marginalised young people, which are important to them and their local communities.

 How to apply

-Non-government organisations and local governments can apply.
+Incorporated not-for-profit community organisations operating in NSW and NSW Local Councils are invited to apply.
 Read the full information about how to apply and eligibility.

 Download documents to help you with your grant application.